 The DWS was funded by the NSW Government under Initiative 2 of the Marine Estate Management Strategy 2018-2028 (MEMS): 'delivering healthy coastal habitats with sustainable use and development'.

 Outputs of other MEMS actions and initiatives that are concurrently underway also inform this strategy.

 As the actions progress, the data that informed this strategy will be updated and support minor revisions.
-This strategy for the Tweed River estuary is one of several DWS in NSW.
+This strategy for the estuaries of CBMP will be the first DWS in a NSW Marine Park, so it will set the foundations for the development of more strategies in other NSW estuaries that are also within Marine Parks.
 This coordinated and strategic approach will minimise negative impacts of waterfront development on coastal habitats, reduce conflict between waterway use activities and inform consistent waterfront decision-making processes in NSW.